Masterpiece Story: Sea Watchers by Edward Hopper

 When I first came across Sea Watchers, I was intrigued.
 I wanted to know why these two people appeared so unhappy despite their beautiful surroundings.
 The best I can do is make a couple of educated guesses.
 Here’s the first: Hopper married late.
 Both he and his wife, fellow artist Josephine Verstille Nivison, were in their 40s when they married.
 Each of them had become a bit settled in their ways and struggled to find a rhythm together.
 Perhaps, this painting reflects that tension or the alienation we can feel even in the company of those we hold closest.

-As citizens of a pandemic-weary world, Hopper’s knack for capturing isolation becomes relatable in an entirely different way.
-For many, the summer again brought us out of isolation and gave us a teaser of the lives we once knew.
-As reports of rising case numbers come in and new viral mutations emerge, we once again find ourselves wondering when and if we’ll ever be able to live as freely as we once did.
-Meanwhile, many continue to struggle and contemplate the realities of their situations, whether it happens as you wistfully stare at the horizon, like Hopper’s couple, or into the quiet streets outside your window.
+As citizens of a world where many find themselves lonely, Hopper’s knack for capturing isolation becomes relatable in an entirely different way.
+For many, the summer appears as a dreadful, lonely time, far from what it was once deemed as.
+Many continue to struggle and contemplate the realities of their situations, whether it happens as you wistfully stare at the horizon, like Hopper’s couple, or into the quiet streets outside your window.